jangnezda/blog/content/posts/typescript-react-native.md

 * Typescript's error messages can often be cryptic or just plain misleading, but it gets easier as you get more experienced with Typescript and various typings packages.

 * Authors of various typings packages tend to make breaking changes on minor version bumps.

+Therefore, if you struggle with typing errors even though you're following simple redux-related tutorials, you probably can fix them by downgrading a dependency or its type definitions.

 ## Start with official guide